sandipb/mailrise/APPRISE_UPGRADE.md

 ## Rollback Plan

 If critical issues are discovered:
-1. Keep `main` branch unchanged as baseline
+1. Keep `upstream` branch unchanged as baseline
-2. Work continues on `apprise-1.9.5` branch
+2. Work continues on `main` branch
-3. Can revert to main branch if upgrade proves infeasible
+3. If upgrade proves infeasible, reset course by fast-forwarding from `upstream` or rolling back to prior release tag
 4. Document any blockers for future upgrade attempts

 ## Success Criteria